Angular vs React: Which One to Choose for Front-end Development?

 It offers a robust architecture with well-defined design patterns like MVC (Model-View-Controller) and services, facilitating code scalability and maintainability in larger applications.

-React employs JSX (JavaScript XML) syntax, which allows developers to write HTML directly within JavaScript, facilitating clear and concise code writing.
-It provides a lightweight and flexible framework, enabling developers to choose their preferred libraries and tools for state management, routing, and other functionalities.
+React employs JSX (JavaScript Syntax Extension) syntax, which resembles HTML and allows developers to write UI structures within JavaScript, facilitating clear and concise code writing.
+It provides a lightweight and flexible library, enabling developers to choose their preferred packages for state management, routing, and other functionalities.

 Testing